quarkusio/quarkus-quickstarts/kafka-streams-quickstart/README.md

 ## Running

 A Docker Compose file is provided for running all the components.
-Start all containers by running
+Start all containers by running:

 ```bash
 docker-compose up -d --build